Ganesh Sitaraman: Career

 In 2008, Sitaraman became a Public Law Fellow at Harvard Law School, and in 2010 he was a lecturer there.
 In 2011 he joined Vanderbilt Law School as a professor, where in 2017 he became the director of the Program on Law and Government.

 From 2008 to 2009, Sitaraman was an advisor to Elizabeth Warren in her role on the Congressional Oversight Panel for the Troubled Asset Relief Program.
 In 2010 and 2011, he was a legal clerk for the U.S. Court of Appeals for the District of Columbia Circuit judge Stephen F. Williams.

 Sitaraman was then the Policy Director for Elizabeth Warren during the 2012 United States Senate election in Massachusetts, and after her successful election as a United States Senator he worked as a senior counsel to her.

 In August 2013, Sitaraman was named a senior fellow of the Center for American Progress.
 In 2016, he was a visiting associate professor of law at Yale Law School.
 In 2018, Sitaraman was named a Chancellor Faculty Fellow, a university-wide award for tenured professors.

+As of 2024, Sitaraman chairs the board of directors of the magazine The American Prospect.